← All workflows

 Questions

-Can this tool help me both take and defend 30(b)(6) depositions?
+Can CaseMark help with both taking and defending 30(b)(6) depositions?

 Yes.
-CaseMark handles both sides of Rule 30(b)(6) practice.
-When taking a deposition, it drafts topic lists and examination outlines.
-When defending, it analyzes noticed topics for objections and generates designee preparation materials.
+CaseMark supports both sides of the process.
+For taking depositions, it drafts topic lists and examination outlines.
+For defending, it analyzes noticed topics for objections, recommends designees, and generates preparation materials.

-How does CaseMark ensure topics meet the reasonable particularity standard?
+How does the AI ensure topics meet the 'reasonable particularity' standard?

-CaseMark applies the legal standards from key case law to evaluate each topic for proper time-bounding, specificity, claim relevance, and privilege carve-outs.
-It flags topics that are overbroad or seek legal conclusions and suggests compliant alternatives.
+CaseMark applies established case law standards to evaluate each topic for proper time-bounding, specificity, relevance to claims, and avoidance of legal conclusions.
+It flags topics that may be challenged as overbroad or unduly burdensome.

 Related